-To speed up your child’s progress, our range of after-school ENGLISH CLUB classes provide even more opportunities for students to practice what they are learning.
-For more information on our ENGLISH CLUB schedule and the special offers for our weekend students please speak to our Learning Centre staff.
+To speed up your child’s progress, our range of after-school classes provide even more opportunities for students to practice what they are learning.
+You can find more information on our English Club on the pages for Kindergarten, Primary and Secondary, or get in touch with our Learning Centre staff.

 From time to time a student may become excitable when participating in a game or activity, which could disrupt the class.
 Our teachers are trained to handle these situations.
 In the event that a student continually disrupts the lessons, the teacher will inform our Learning Centre Management Team and we will speak to the student and/or the student’s parents.
 All such instances are handled in complete confidence.

 We use the live video conferencing platform Zoom.
 It is completely free to set up an account and easy to navigate.